The MPC You've Been Holding Out For!

 First off, if you want any specific sounds in your MPC X, then go nuts.
 You can load up just about any samples you like or record new ones on the fly.
 That's classic MPC power right there.
 However, if you're looking for inspiration, then all you need to do is dive into the massive 10GB Vault 2.0 sound library.
 We're talking about the best Capsun Audio, MVP Loops, and CR2 Records has to offer, as well as a ton of unique content from the sampling gurus at Akai.

 But what about your sample library?
-If you're like some of us over here at Sweetwater, you may have a sample library some would call over the top, but you can't live without it.
+If you're like some of us over here, you may have a sample library some would call over the top, but you can't live without it.
 That's cool — just load it all up on an external hard drive (HDDs and SSDs supported) and plug it into the 2.5" SATA drive connector.

 A simpler option is to toss what you want on an SD card or USB flash drive, but it's all up to you.
 Any way you look at it, the MPC X makes it easy.